 - Raw eggs, meat, and fish (if following raw-omnivore)

-Although cooking is not an option, followers of the raw food diet can use nature or more natural processes to alter their foods.
+Although cooking is not an option, followers of the raw food diet don’t rely only on totally unprocessed foods.
+They can use nature or more natural processes to alter their foods.
 Things like drying, juicing, soaking, and blending can be used in preparing these raw foods.
+Sprouting vegetables, grains and legumes (beans) is a common technique in raw food recipes.
 These methods are allowed as they don’t heat or alter the natural properties of the foods.

 Another fact that must be considered when looking at the raw food diet is the time that may be invested in preparing meals.
-Processes such as drying or soaking take time since they are natural and not sped up by conventional methods.
-A meal of dried foods may take days of planning to ensure the foods have time and are ready to eat.
+Even seemingly simple raw vegan recipes can require a lot of time-consuming washing and chopping.
+Creating naturally processed foods through methods such as drying or soaking takes time since they are not sped up by conventional methods.
+Unlike meals with cooked food, a meal of dried foods may take days of planning to ensure the foods are ready to eat.

 Curious what a daily menu looks like following a raw food diet?
-Let’s take a look!
+Let’s take a look at a typical meal plan!

 Raw food diet menu